barry-ha/Griduino/README.md

 1. Make a programmable platform easily adaptable to related projects
 1. Publish the software as open source
 1. Help the rover community build upon the platform.
-1. Hardware should be easy for other hobbyists to duplicate
+1. Hardware should be possible for other hobbyists to duplicate
-1. Hardware should be small enough to mount on vehicle’s dashboard
+1. Hardware should small enough to mount conveniently on vehicle’s dashboard

 # 	Griduino Usage
 ## Setup